Ph: 00971 4313 2843

 Cons:

-• Staff are only moderately trained and you probably won’t learn anything new from them.
+• Staff only moderately trained and you probably won’t learn anything new from them.

 • As they have set prices on most pieces it is much harder to negotiate on their jewellery.